Mature Masculine

 Wimp

 The Wimp is what happens when compassion loses its ground in strength.
-He feels deeply but cannot act.
+The Wimp feels deeply but cannot act.
 He cares but cannot protect.
 He mistakes passivity for kindness and avoids force even when protection requires it.

-The mature Warrior stands on two pillars: strength and compassion.
+The Mature Warrior stands on two pillars: strength and compassion.
 The Wimp has kept only one.
-He has compassion without the force that makes it work, the backbone that makes it stable, or the courage that makes it useful.
-His sensitivity has become collapse.
+He has compassion but none of the force that makes it work, none of the backbone that makes it stable.
+His sensitivity has caved in on itself.

-He believes he shouldn't do things he's afraid of.
-He becomes a pushover and gives up easily on his dreams.
+The Wimp believes he shouldn't do things he's afraid of.
+He becomes a pushover and gives up on his dreams.
 He is depressed, lacks confidence, and feels sorry for himself.
 He tries to get things from others by making them feel sorry for him.

 Wimp Declarations